sohailshaukat/cypress-demo/README.md

   * All variables, methods, functions MUST be camelCase
   * All Global Variables and DB methods MUST be UPPERCASE (WITH SNAKE_CASE)
   * All cypress aliases MUST be snake_case
+  * For consistency it is recommended to follow filename1.page.js for page object files.
+Similarly filename2.spec.js for test spec files.

 ## Bonus Section
+- Bonus testcase with bug breakdown.
+And post remediation testcase.
 - Github Actions Integration
-  - Runs test on Firefox, Chrome, Electron (default browser)
+  - Runs test on Firefox, Chrome, Electron (default browser).
   - Secrets/Credentials Check
   - Dependency Check
 - CircleCI Inregration